-Visit the HMC Chemistry Research page and find the Google form there.
+Visit the HMC Chemistry Research page or the HMC Undergraduate Research Opportunities Page.
 Questions?
 Contact Prof. Hawkins at lhawkins@g.hmc.edu.

-IMPORTANT Due to the COVID-19 pandemic and associated travel restrictions, the viability of travel will be assessed through March.
-If travel is deemed unsafe or if the College prohibits travel, students selected in 2021 will be first in line to travel in 2022.
+IMPORTANT Due to the COVID-19 pandemic and associated travel restrictions, the viability of travel will be assessed until we actually travel (in 2021 we were cleared 10 days in advance...).
+If travel is deemed unsafe or if the College prohibits travel, opportunities for work at HMC will be made available.